SEMOSS/remote-client-server/README.md

 - Add the a Pydantic model to the `server/pydantic_models` directory to support the new model.
 - Update the verify_payload method in `model_utils/model_config.py` to pull the correct Pydantic model on request.
 - Update the lifespan event in `server/main.py` to add the model type to the if block and load your new class.
+- NOTE: Do not use any special characters besides "-" in the short_name of the model.
+The Kubernetes deployment will not work if you do.

 ## Formatting